Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Related work

+\item $\ho$ and $\bs$ are respectively complete for $\HNF$ and $\NF$ with redexes in $(\lambda x.\HNF)\HNF$. \end{itemize} The conjectures rest on these principles: \begin{enumerate} \item The strategies above are outermost when taking into account the corresponding notion of permissible redex, \ie\ an outermost non-permissible redex may become the next permissible redex to be contracted iff contracting some inner permissible redex makes the outer one a permissible redex.

+\item All the notions of permissible redexes are stable under contraction, \ie\ a permissible redex remains so when any of its permissible sub-redexes is contracted.

-\item We conjecture that $\so$ is complete for $\NF$ with redexes in $(\lambda x.\HNF)\NF$. \end{itemize} We finally discuss the connection between hybridity, refocusing, and `backward overlaps’ \cite{DJ13}.
+\item Contraction of permissible redexes is confluent, \ie\ given a term with two permissible redexes, the terms resulting after the contraction of the two permissible redexes in different order reduce to a common term. \end{enumerate} We finally discuss the connection between hybridity, outermost, completeness-for, `refocusing', and `backward overlaps' \cite{DJ13}.
 A set of reduction rules is backward overlapping if a subterm of the left hand side of one rule unifies with the right hand side of the same or a different rule.
-Intuitively, this means that a potential redex (the term that will unify with the left hand side of the first rule) will turn into an actual redex after contracting another redex (the redex whose contractum is the right hand side of the second rule) and the former redex occurs in an scope that is outer to the the scope of the latter redex previously contracted.
-As \cite{DJ13} points out, in the presence of backward overlaps the refocusing techniques that deforest the recomposition and decomposition of a contractum in a context-based reduction semantics may miss the outer redex when this context-based reduction semantics implements an outermost strategy (\ie\ refocusing will carry on decomposing the term at the scope of the inner redex, instead of recomposing the term up to the scope of the outer redex).
-In order to prevent this issue, \cite{DJ13} propose a backtracking step that will recompose the term just enough as to reach the scope of the outer redex.
+Intuitively, this means that a potential redex (the term that will unify with the left hand side of the first rule) will turn into an actual redex after contracting some sub-redex (the redex whose contractum is the right hand side of the second rule) of the former one.
+As pointed out in \cite{DJ13}, in the presence of backward overlaps the `refocusing' techniques that deforest the recomposition and decomposition of a contractum in a context-based reduction semantics may miss the outer redex when this context-based reduction semantics implements an outermost strategy (\ie\ refocusing will carry on decomposing the term at the scope of the inner redex, instead of recomposing the term up to the scope of the outer redex).
+In order to prevent this, \cite{DJ13} propose a backtracking step that will recompose the term just enough to reach the scope of the outer redex.